Audita blog - 30 August 2024

 Lending protocol UwU Lend fell victim to an oracle manipulation back in June.
 The Aave V2 fork had a price discrepancy in its oracles.
 The fallback mechanism was customized so that oracle fallback logic borrows assets at one rate and liquidates them at an artificially inflated one.

 Labeled as one of 2024’s weirdest money theft, it’s bizarre how this vulnerability went unnoticed by PeckShield.
 Not clear whether oracle mechanisms were designed this way pusposefully, however the fallback oracle was calculating price from several Curve pool states.
-He could manipulate the pool state using borrowed tokens, and after that liquidated at a different rate.
+The attacker could manipulate the pool state using borrowed tokens, and after that liquidated at a different rate.

 UwU Lend Exploit